Vainshtein mechanism in general purely disformal gravity theory

-In this work, we study the Vainshtein mechanism in the disformal gravity theory in which the action is obtained by applying the general disformal transformation to the Einstein-Hilbert action.
-The evolutions for the background universe and the density perturbations for the disformal gravity theory obtained from the disformal transformation with $C = C(\phi)$ and $D=D(\phi)$ have been studied both in the Einstein frame \cite{David:12,Sakstein:141, vandeBruck:15} and in the Jordan frame \cite{Sakstein:15}.
-It has been claimed that the Vainshtein mechanism for this type of disformal gravity theory does not exist \cite{Sakstein:14isa, Sakstein:152}.
-Here, we consider more general disformal gravity theory arisen from general disformal transformation with $C = 1$ and $D=D(\phi,X)$.
-In sec.~2, the action for this general disformal gravity theory is derived by applying the general disformal transformation to the Einstein-Hilbert action, and then we write the resulting action in the form of GLPV action.
-In sec.~3, the evolutions of the background universe for the disformal gravity theory are briefly discussed.
-The Vainshtein mechanism for this theory is considered in sec.~4, and we conclude in sec.~5.
+In sec.~2, the action for this disformal gravity theory is derived by applying the general purely disformal transformation to the Einstein-Hilbert action, and then we write the resulting action in the form of GLPV action. in sec.~3, the late time evolution of the FLRW universe for this theory is studied.
+The spherically symmetric solutions and the screening mechanism for this theory is considered in sec.~4, and we conclude in sec.~5.
 The derivation of action for the disformal gravity and its relation with GLPV action are presented in detail in the appendix.